• Skip to main content

 Now we know what the average daily returns are for these stocks we can run our divergence strategies and compare our results to these benchmark numbers.

 #1.
-RSI Divergence Strategy
+RSI Divergence Trading Strategy

 The most common method used to trade divergence is to use the RSI indicator.